chancock09/chancock09.github.io/_posts/2017-03-08-a-developers-seo-checklist.md

 have two urls with the same content.
 1. Use [Google Search Console](https://www.google.com/webmasters/tools/home?hl=en)
 to verify your `sitemap.xml`, `robots.txt`, and get other feedback.
+1. Check [Facebook's Tools](https://developers.facebook.com/tools/debug/sharing/) to see how shared pages will look.

 #### Urls